 Our overarching objective is to document, evaluate, operate and improve the services provided by the numerous members of our community.
 Our Helpdesk provides support and advice regarding research data quality assurance, sustainable research software development, legal matters and questions on data ethics, and offer guidance for the use of research tools and data services, as well as repositories and authoring tools for publishing research outputs and education and training in Data and Code Literacy.

-In the following years, a collection of guidelines will grow as a result of collaboration between our six Task Areas.
+In the following years, a collection of guidelines will grow as a result of collaboration between our seven Task Areas.

 We offer support around data quality and standards in all stages of the data life cycle.
 In addition, we provide assistance with the implementation of the FAIR and ethical principles (e.g. the CARE principles for indigenous contexts) as well as with the assessment of the relevant data quality.